What to Expect

 Getting ready in the procedure room

 You will be brought to the procedure room and asked to lie down on a stretcher on your left side.
-You will be connected to a vital sign monitor.
+After that, you will be connected to a vital sign monitor.
 To keep you safe and comfortable during the procedure, we will monitor your blood pressure, heart rate and rhythm, respiratory rate, and oxygen and carbon dioxide levels.

 15- to 30-minute procedure